 present, the singles ratio will be smaller than 1.0 and the doubles

 ratio will be larger than 1.0.
-These ratios are printed
+These ratios are both printed

-both to the console and on the plot and are appended to the input event
+to the console and displayed on the plot.
+They are also added to

 errors: ESGL_OTM and EDBL_OTM).

-The only way to reduce pile-up in a given data set is to excise the
+The way to reduce pile-up in a given data set is to excise the

 core of the PSF, up to a radius where the pile-up fraction becomes

 negligible.
-Extract filtered event lists of annular regions around
+In order to apply this method, extract filtered event lists of annular regions around

 the centroid position excising more and more of the core of the PSF